ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 Prefix: inc
 Reference:  RFC XXXX
 ~~~~
-// RFC Ed.: replace XXXX and remove this comment
+// RFC Ed.: Replace RFC xxxx with this RFC id, when published and remove this comment

 # Acknowledgements
 {:numbered="false"}